neutrinojs/neutrino/docs/contributing/development.md

 # Developing Neutrino

-Developing and contributing to Neutrino and its core presets is done through our monorepo located at https://github.com/mozilla-neutrino/neutrino-dev.
+Developing and contributing to Neutrino, its core presets, and middleware is done through our monorepo located at https://github.com/mozilla-neutrino/neutrino-dev.
 The code is broken up into a couple different sections: packages and documentation.